xorgen/todo-list/README.md

 ## Development server

-Run `nx serve todo-list-app` for a dev server.
+Run `npx nx serve todo-list-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 Visit the [Nx Documentation](https://nx.dev) to learn more.
 # Context